Verified by the CalcTree engineering team on August 8, 2024

 in the figure below known as the "additional bearing width", forms an effective bearing area given by

 .
-The required check is that the applied compressive stress on this effective area does not exceed the design bearing strength of the joint,
+The required check is that the applied compressive stress on this effective area does not exceed the design bearing strength of the concrete support,

 fjd